LitiQuest 2026: Half the Room Is Already Behind

 LitiQuest 2026 made one thing clear: the AI conversation in legal has fundamentally shifted.
 The debate is over.
 The only question now is speed and depth of commitment.

-Half the firms in that room will figure this out.
-The other half will spend the next three years "evaluating" while the industry restructures around them.
-The dividing line isn't budget, firm size, or technical sophistication.
-It's mindset.
-Tool thinking or team thinking.
-That's the whole game now.
+Half the firms in that room will adapt quickly.
+The other half will spend the next three years evaluating while the industry restructures around them.
+The dividing line is not budget, firm size, or technical sophistication; it is whether leadership adopts tool thinking or team thinking.
+That distinction will define the next phase of legal practice.

 Want to Talk AI Strategy for Your Firm?